isomerpages/mlaw-rom/_information-for-moneylenders/0-information-for-licensed-moneylenders.md

 ---
-title: 'Information for Moneylenders'
+title: 'Information for Licensed Moneylenders'
-permalink: /information-for-moneylenders/
+permalink: /information-for-licensed-moneylenders/
-breadcrumb: 'Information for Moneylenders'
+breadcrumb: 'Information for Licensed Moneylenders'

 ---

-Information for Moneylenders
+Information for Licensed Moneylenders
 ---
 **1. How do I apply for a moneylending licence?**<br>
 The Registry of Moneylenders has temporarily suspended the grant of any new moneylending licences.